 I’m looking forward to meeting you and your children at the Crèche

-My eldest son Patrick attended this crèche back in 2001 and my youngest son Ryan in 2006, so I have been associated with this crèche for many years.
+My eldest son Patrick attended to this crèche back in 2001 and my youngest son Ryan in 2006, so I have been associated with this crèche for many years.
 I started working at Northcote Point Community Creche in May 2010 and thoroughly enjoy the children and families in the community.

 Kia ora my name is Anji Simmons.
 I am a mother of three.
 I am very familiar with the crèche as all three of my children came to the creche.

 I have papers towards a Diploma in Trauma and Violence studies.
 I am very passionate advocator against domestic violence and how it has affected our world.

-Netball plays a big part of my life.
-I’ve been coaching netball for a number a lot of years due to my daughter Teagan playing at a top level.
+Sport plays a big part of my life.
+I’ve been coaching netball and basketball for a number of years due to my daughter Teagan playing at a top level.
 I really enjoy working with all the children on all levels and watching them grow.

 I like to do a bit of pottery and walk my two dogs.
 I love all animals big or small, I love watching cooking shows and spending time with the family (whanau).
-I look forward in getting to know all the families (whanau) and their lovely children (tamariki).
+I look forward to getting to know all the families (whanau) and their lovely children (tamariki).

 Hi, my name is Melissa.
 I am a mum of three and my youngest Olivia currently attends the creche.

 This is my first job since having my eldest daughter 8 years ago.
 It has been a lovely place to start working after all this time.

 I have my own business called the sorter - I love all aspects of sorting and home life as well as spending time with my family and friends.